Memba/www.memba.com/en/pages/terms.md

 ### Use at your own risk

-The information on this web site is provided **AS IS WITHOUT GUARANTEE OF ANY KIND**.
+The information on this web site is provided **AS IS WITHOUT WARRANTY OF ANY KIND**.
 By using this web site, you agree to these terms.